 - To create a business is attractive to potential buyers when you want to exit

-In the last blog, we introduced the five levers that you can use to improve profitability.
+In the last blog, we introduced the five levers that you can use to drive up profit.
 They are:

 - Receivable Days